-Fiona Heargraves, a youth worker, and Bailey Peryman, an ecologist, came together via the Vodafone Foundation.
+Fiona Stewart (nee Hargreaves), a youth worker, and Bailey Peryman, an ecologist, came together via Vodafone NZ Foundation.

 Both were “World of Difference” grant recipients.
 They spotted a cross-over in their work and after a one-hour chat over coffee, the pair knew that their purposes were aligned and Cultivate Christchurch was born.